 Premiums written are deferred and earned pro rata over the policy period.
 Net premiums earned represents the earned portion of our gross premiums written, less the earned portion that is ceded to third-party reinsurers under our reinsurance agreements.
-We expect net premiums earned to decrease in the short-term as our policies in force decrease continues to outpace premiums written from new business.
-In the near-term, we expect to grow new writings with our embedded products and greater premiums per policy to generate growth in net premiums earned.

 Net Investment Income